jangrshf/MasterThesis/README.md

 # MasterThesis
-R code used for Master Thesis
+R code used for Master Thesis.
+Contact me for deidentified raw data to rerun analyses if desired.